Mesmer family of California: Van Griffith

-Vandell Mowry Griffith (August 29, 1888 – July 14, 1974), known as Van Griffith, was just 15 when his father shot his mother.
-While he never mentioned the shooting, Van remained close to his father and even followed in his footsteps as a journalist, then park developer for Los Angeles, and park commissioner.
+Vandell Mowry Griffith (August 29, 1888 – July 14, 1974), known as Van Griffith, attended Stanford University and later became a Los Angeles Police Commissioner.

-Van was also an early aviator, getting his father to lease 180 acres (73 ha) of Rancho Los Feliz for the Griffith Aviation Park in 1912.

-He later became a Los Angeles Police Commissioner.
-A 1951 book exposing LAPD corruption described Griffith as "a millionaire and a dead honest man", as well as a supporter of Mayor Fletcher Bowron.
+A 1951 LAPD exposé described Griffith as "a millionaire and a dead honest man", as well as a supporter of Mayor Fletcher Bowron.

 Mesmer placename

 The Mesmer-owned Ballona lands were primarily used for cattle ranching.
 When the Southern California Railway line was created in 1887, one of the stops, Mesmer Station, was named Mesmer after the family.
 Local historian the Militant Angeleno argues that neighboring stop, Alsace (now the name of a tiny wedge of unincorporated Los Angeles County) was derived from Louis Mesmer’s homeland of Alsace in Europe.
 A street named Mesmer Avenue runs from the site of the old railway stop up to Ballona Creek near Inglewood Boulevard, which is one of the older roadways and bridge crossing in the era (dating to at least the late rancho era).

 The intersection of Mesmer Avenue and Jefferson Boulevard is now a bus layover stop for five area transit routes.